Car Accident Scenarios Who’s Fault Is It?

 • Accurate determinations regarding liability and legal consequences can be made by considering factors such as speed, distance between vehicles, and visibility.

-Rear-end collisions are among the most common types of car accidents, often resulting from a driver’s failure to maintain a safe following distance.
+Rear-end collisions are among the most common types of car accidents in New Jersey, often resulting from a driver’s failure to maintain a safe following distance.
 In these scenarios, one vehicle collides with the back of another vehicle that is either stopped or moving slower ahead.
 Factors such as distracted driving, aggressive behavior, and adverse weather conditions can contribute to rear-end collisions.

 One common scenario where rear-end collisions occur is in situations involving intersecting traffic.
 For example, if a driver fails to yield while making a turn at an intersection and abruptly stops in front of oncoming traffic, it can lead to a rear-end collision.
 Similarly, when drivers fail to anticipate the actions of other vehicles at intersections or fail to obey right-of-way rules, they may collide with the vehicle in front.